Saturday, April 18, 2026

 Share

 The Signal Hill Model T race.
 Oh yes, the race where the famed Ford vehicles attempted to climb up Hill Street between Obispo and Temple Avenues.
 It had been a tradition that once ran from the 1950s until the late 1970s.
-And in honor of Signal Hill’s centennial, the race returns on Sept.
-14.
+And in honor of Signal Hill’s then-centennial, it returned in August of 2024.

 The Signal Hill Model T race ran for two decades.